anilpiparaiya/Bookstore-Management-Application/README.md

   run the following command `npm i` for both the directories You will see server start at port : 5173 for frontend and for backend at 5555
 ## Step: 3
-   run `npm run dev` on terminal
+   Hit the next command `npm run dev` on terminal
-   Open any browser and type `http://localhost:5173/`
+   Open any browser and type `http://localhost:5173/` or server will start in your respective browser (Chrome or Brave)

 ### Note
  You may need permisson to clone the repository untill we set it public.<br>